Last reviewed: April 2016 | Next review: June 2020

 Currently, 31% of households including a disabled person live in poverty, compared to 18% of households where no one is disabled .
 This is partly a result of the extra costs faced by disabled people – £550 per month on average .

-People with a learning disability and their families also face barriers to accessing social security available to them in and out of work, and the levels often do not meet the extra costs they face.
+People with a learning disability and their families also face barriers to accessing social security benefits available to them in and out of work, and the levels of support often do not meet the extra costs they face.

-Furthermore, people with a learning disability often face unreasonable expectations and inadequate support in relation to moving towards and finding employment.
+Furthermore, people with a learning disability often face unreasonable expectations and inadequate support when it comes to moving towards and finding employment.
 This often results in sanctions which remove some social security payments, causing further financial hardship.

 What we want

-Mencap want benefits to play its part in supporting people with a learning disability and their families to have a good standard of living.
+Mencap want the benefits system to play its part in supporting people with a learning disability and their families to have a good standard of living.
 In order for this to happen: